 This tomato rasam recipe is to make tomato rasam without rasam powder.

 Roma tomatoes are great for this recipe.
 As this has got naturally the rich sour taste.
 Which enhances the soup to the next level.

 Toor dal or split pigeon pea.
 You may get it in your nearby Indian stores or from online.
 But I would not recommend you to buy Toor dal just to make this dish.
 Because we need just a tablespoon but you will be getting around your pound for about to $3.
 A pound of dal is so huge for this tomato rasam recipe.

 So, no worries you can skip this ingredient as it will not impact much in the flavor or that taste of this Tomato Rasam.
 You can skip it if you do not have in your pantry.
 Tomato rasam without dal is equally tasty when comparing to the original version.

-This is a flavoring agent I would strongly recommend to use this and coriander seeds are available in spice aisle in any grocery stores or you may also get it online.
+This is a flavoring agent I would strongly recommend to use this and coriander seeds are available in the spice aisle in any grocery stores or you may also get it online.

-The next important ingredient needed for this tomato rasam recipe are Curry leaves and coriander leaves.
+The next important ingredient needed for this tomato rasam recipe is Curry leaves and coriander leaves.
 Though curry leaves are important for this recipe.
 But you may skip it if you do not have access to this wonderful herb.

 Cilantro is the close substitute for coriander leaves.

 Few tips for making tomato rasam recipe: